PetLabCo Logo

 Initial diagnostics for yellow vomiting in dogs include:

-• Blood work and urine testing for overall body function
+• Blood work and urine testing for overall body function.

-• X-rays to look for gastrointestinal blockages or other abnormalities in the abdomen
+• X-rays to look for gastrointestinal blockages or other abnormalities in the abdomen.

-• Abdominal ultrasound to assess for abnormalities in the abdomen
+• Abdominal ultrasound to assess for abnormalities in the abdomen.

-Depending on your dog’s symptoms, response to initial treatment, and findings from the initial diagnostics, your veterinarian may recommend additional diagnostics.
+• Depending on your dog’s symptoms, response to initial treatment, and findings from the initial diagnostics, your veterinarian may recommend additional diagnostics.

 Treatment for a dog throwing up yellow material will depend on what is causing your dog to vomit.
+Some causes of vomiting yellow in dogs may be managed with a simple dietary change.
+For example, dogs who vomit due to food intolerances or food allergies may see improvement with a hydrolyzed protein diet.

-For example, if your veterinarian suspects bilious vomiting syndrome, they may recommend smaller, more frequent meals.
+If your veterinarian suspects bilious vomiting syndrome, they may recommend smaller, more frequent meals.
 They may also recommend products to help balance the good bacteria in your dog’s gastrointestinal tract.

 If there is a foreign object blocking part of your dog’s intestines and causing them to vomit, your pet may require surgery.
 Other causes of vomiting, like pancreatitis, may require hospitalization for treatment with intravenous fluids, anti-nausea medications, and pain medications.